Category: Real Estate News

 2022 and Beyond!
 A Market Update from Mark Sprague

 By Mark Sprague, State Director of Information Capital As many of you look to 2022 and beyond, we all know it’s really anybody’s guess as to what the future holds.
-However, many of you who know me know that I am in the business of forecasting and analysis and hopefully in the business of anticipating what comes next. […]
+However, many of […]

 Read More of 2022 and Beyond!
 A Market Update from Mark Sprague >>